maadhuvijay/ai-case-study/README.md

     3. IBM’s Watson AI focuses on applying AI to business solutions, particularly in areas such as healthcare, finance and customer service.
     4. Nvidia’s GPUs (Graphics processing units) are widely used in AI research and development, with a strong focus on autonomous vehicles, AI in healthcare, and high-performance computing.
     5. Microsoft AI supports products like Azure AI, Power BI and Microsoft 365, focusing on natural language processing, machine learning and AI-driven business intelligence.
+    6. H2O.ai is used for predictive analytics, fraud detection, and customer churn prediction.

 * What are the other major companies in this field?